Dwaraka-Poreddy/android-mental-model-atlas/books/book-3-production-android/09-remote-communication/21-2xx-success/01-mental-model.md

 In the previous chapter,

-we learned that HTTP status codes are grouped into categories.
+we learned that every HTTP status code belongs to a category.

 One of those categories is: